 Topical therapy consists of shampoos and rinses and topical anti-itch solutions.
 Topical therapy offers immediate, but short-term relief.
 Cats can be bathed, and many do not resent it as much as you think they will.
-I recommend using a hypoallergenic shampoo or colloidal oatmeal shampoo.
+It is recommended using a hypoallergenic shampoo or colloidal oatmeal shampoo.
 Hydrocortisone shampoos may also be used.

 Topical solutions containing hydrocortisone offer some relief.
 They are the most practical in treating localized itching.
 Cats tend to lick off these preparations.
 But the use of creams or salves on areas the cat cannot lick, e.g.; top of the head may be useful.
 After applying these preparations, it is recommended to get the cat involved in some activity to prevent him from licking the treated area.
-These products are very poorly absorbed into the bloodstream, and when used in moderation, do not create long-term side effects or problems associated with injectable or oral steroids.
+These products are very poorly absorbed into the bloodstream, but when used in moderation, are less likely to have the side effects or problems associated with injectable or oral steroids.

 Omega-3 fatty acids